Baqend/guide/src/topics/push/index.md

 Using the Baqend dashboard, you can send push notifications to your users in realtime, ranging from short sentences to interactive messages asking for the user's opinion.

-To send a push notification from within the dashboard of your app, blah blah blah
+To send a push notification from within the dashboard of your app, just open the `Send Push` page of the side bar, accessable through the `Progressive Web App` menu entry.